-Edinburgh has a fairytale quality that hits you the strikes you the first moment you see the Old Town sitting aloft its volcanic throne.
+Edinburgh has a fairytale quality that strikes you the first moment you see the Old Town sitting aloft its volcanic throne.
 There’s a delightful air about the cobblestone streets, historic architecture and exceptional viewpoints form its rocky crags.
 It’s a sure contrast from the days when the city got its nickname “Auld Reekie”, because of its terrible smoke pollution.
 Enjoy getting acquainted with Scotland’s capital, with these things to do in Edinburgh.

 Disclosure: I may earn compensation from the purchase of any product or service linked on this website, at no extra cost to you.
 I only link to products I use and love, therefore feel comfortable recommending.